Donner Party: Disintegration

 The trials that the Donner Party had so far endured resulted in splintered groups, each looking out for themselves and distrustful of the others.
 Grass was becoming scarce, and the animals were steadily weakening.
 To relieve the animals' load, everyone was expected to walk.
 Keseberg ejected Hardkoop from his wagon, telling the elderly man that he had to walk or die.
 A few days later, Hardkoop sat next to a stream, his feet so swollen they had split open; he was not seen again.
 William Eddy pleaded with the others to find him, but they all refused, swearing they would waste no more resources on a man almost 70 years old.

 Meanwhile, Reed caught up with the Donners and proceeded with one of his teamsters, Walter Herron.
 The two shared a horse and were able to cover 25–40 mi per day.
 The rest of the party rejoined the Donners, but their hardship continued.
 Native Americans chased away all of Graves' horses, and another wagon was left behind.
 With grass in short supply, the cattle spread out more, which allowed the Paiutes to steal 18 more during one evening; several mornings later, they shot another 21.
 So far, the company had lost nearly 100 oxen and cattle, and their rations were almost completely depleted.
 With nearly all his cattle gone, Wolfinger stopped at the Humboldt Sink to cache (bury) his wagon; Reinhardt and Spitzer stayed behind to help.
 They returned without him, reporting they had been attacked by Paiutes and he had been killed.
 One more stretch of desert lay ahead.
 The Eddys' oxen had been killed by Native Americans and they were forced to abandon their wagon.
 The family had eaten all their stores, but the other families refused to assist their children.
 The Eddys were forced to walk, carrying their children and miserable with thirst.
 Margret Reed and her children were also now without a wagon.
 But the desert soon came to an end, and the party found the Truckee River in beautiful lush country.

 The company had little time to rest.
 They pressed on to cross the Sierra Nevada before the snows came.
 Stanton, one of the two men who had left a month earlier to seek assistance in California, found the company; he brought mules and food from Sutter's Fort, and two Native American guides employed by John Sutter.
-These Miwok men from the Cosumnes River area were known by their Catholic conversion names: Luis and Salvador.
+These Miwok men from the Cosumnes River area were known by their Catholic baptismal names, Luis and Salvador.
 Stanton also brought news that Reed and Herron, although haggard and starving, had reached Sutter's Fort.
 By this point, according to Rarick, "To the bedraggled, half-starved members of the Donner Party, it must have seemed that the worst of their problems had passed."